The Georgina and Charlotte Bloomberg Public Service Fellows Program

 Jerrell Gray (MUP 2023)

 Jerrell received a full-time offer with KPMG's Infrastructure Advisory practice which works with public and private partners across the country to secure public funding and deliver on their capital projects.
 During his time at NYU, Jerrell had two stints in the NYC Mayor's Office, first working with the Office of Operations' Project Management Team and then the City Legislative Affairs Unit.
-He also worked as a Graduate Assistant for NYU's Academic Achievement Program where he had the opportunity to advise minority undergraduate students.
+He also worked as a Graduate Assistant for NYU's Academic Achievement Program, where he had the opportunity to advise minority undergraduate students.

 Jonathan "J.R."
 Reed (MUP 2023)

 J.R. is currently a Housing and Sustainability Fellow at Bloomberg Associates, a pro bono consulting firm that works with mayor's offices around the world to improve residents' lives.
 In that role, he has collaborated with senior city leaders in London and Bratislava on decarbonization initiatives and the cities of Tampa and Phoenix on new policies and programs to expand affordable housing.
 With the support of Wagner's Bloomberg Fellowship, J.R. interned with NYC's Department of Housing Preservation and Development in the summer of 2022, helping close financing for new construction projects promoting affordable housing.
-While in graduate school, he also interned at the NYC Mayor's Office of Climate and Environmental Justice, worked as a Policy and Communications Research Assistant at the NYU Furman Center, and interned on the Resilient Regions Initiative at the Brookings Institution.
+While in graduate school, he also interned with the NYC Mayor's Office of Climate and Environmental Justice, worked as a Policy and Communications Research Assistant at the NYU Furman Center, and interned with the Resilient Regions Initiative at the Brookings Institution.
 Outside of the classroom at Wagner, J.R. also served as the Professional Development Chair of the Urban Planning Student Association and Vice Chair of Wagner City Government.

 Jacqueline Sharry (MUP 2023)

 Jacqueline is a Senior Analyst at the Cadmus Group, where she supports public sector clients, such as the EPA and NYSERDA on infrastructure projects and environmental programs related to drinking water protection, offshore wind energy, and climate adaptation planning.
-Through her time at NYU, she was a peer advisor, completed a Capstone project for the NYC Manufacturing and Industrial Innovation Council which was presented to a group of stakeholder organizations and agencies, volunteered with Rebuild by Design, and worked at Cadmus completing exciting projects such as a Strategic Plan for a Source Water Protection Collaborative.
-With the help of the Fellowship, she attended the APA National Conference in Philadelphia, PA and the Waterfront Conference in New York City which were both immensely helpful to her growth and professional networking.
+Through her time at NYU, she was a peer advisor, completed a Capstone project for the NYC Manufacturing and Industrial Innovation Council, which was presented to a group of stakeholder organizations and agencies, volunteered with Rebuild by Design, and worked at Cadmus completing exciting projects such as a Strategic Plan for a Source Water Protection Collaborative.
+With the help of the Fellowship, she attended the APA National Conference in Philadelphia, PA, and the Waterfront Conference in New York City, which were both immensely helpful to her growth and professional networking.
 She hopes to continue my career working towards a built environment that supports more resilient, sustainable, healthier, and livable cities.

 Patrick Spauster (MUP 2023)